charlesjban/ecolo_works/NetworkMerger.README.md

 **Optional file arguments:**

 	[-n3]...[n9]
 Additional network files to merge
-Users can choose to add up to 7 additional network files(9 in total) to add by using the argument '-nX additionalFile' where X is a number ranging from 3-9.
+Users can choose to add up to 7 additional network files(9 in total) to add by using the argument:

+	'-nX additionalFile'
+where 'X' is the proceeding number.

 	[-f] Network File Name
  Users can choose the name of the merged network file.
 Default is "MergedNetwork.txt"

+Example usage:

+	$ python3 NetworkMerger -n1 example1.txt -n2 secondExample.txt -n3 network3.txt -n4 anotherNetwork.txt -f Merged.txt

 ## VERSIONS